 T. E. Roberts, Instructor II • USF Sarasota-Manatee

-Course Evaluations By Students • Fall 2003 through Summer 2017
+Course Evaluations By Students • Fall 2003 through Fall 2017

 Each evaluation consists of two parts:

 1) statistical results of a questionnaire about the course (“best” = 5.0), and

 Beginning with the Summer 2008 evaluations, I sometimes provide a brief response to selected student comments in order to address a student’s confusion or to correct an obvious misunderstanding.

 remain constant through the student comments over the years.
 The students who